-Of the hundreds of thousands of people who choose (or are forced to) the gallbladder surgery route, many do not actually get a complete rundown of what may or may not happen after the procedure.
-Majority of patients expect to be completely well after the problematic organ has been taken out.
+Of the hundreds of thousands of people who choose (or are forced to) the gallbladder surgery route, many do not get a complete rundown of what may or may not happen after the procedure.
+The majority of patients expect to be entirely well after the problematic organ has been taken out.
 Yet, very few know the risks of having symptoms after giving up the gallbladder.
 One of those is the possibility of pain from scar tissue.

-There is a wide spectrum of manifestations and underlying causes for post-operative symptoms.
+There is a broad spectrum of manifestations and underlying causes for postoperative symptoms.
 Some of the common ones include Sphincter of Oddi dysfunction, common bile duct stones, bile duct injuries, gastrointestinal disorders, pancreatic diseases, or other pre-existing conditions such as gastritis or food sensitivities.
 Gallbladder scar tissue pain is just one of the many possible sources of discomfort.

 Pain from Scar Tissue

-Whether a laparoscopic cholecystectomy or open surgery was employed in taking out the gallbladder, scar tissue pain is inevitable during recovery and the healing process varies from person to person.
-Aching around the incision site or abdominal discomfort from the gas used to inflate the belly is normal.
+Whether a laparoscopic cholecystectomy or open surgery was employed in taking out the gallbladder, scar tissue pain is inevitable during recovery, and the healing process varies from person to person.
+Aching around the incision site or abdominal discomfort from the gas inflating the belly is normal.
 Unfortunately, some patients still feel terrible even weeks or months after the operation.
 The symptoms can be similar to a gallbladder attack – pain in the upper right side of the torso, behind the rib cage, and can radiate through to the upper back.
-To some though, it’s just a dull pinching pain that is more of a distraction and inconvenience.
+To some, though, it’s just a dull pinching pain that is more of a distraction and inconvenience.

-Upon consultation with a medical practitioner and undergoing a CT scan or laparoscopy, it may be confirmed whether the pain is caused by a scar or something else.
+Upon consultation with a medical practitioner and undergoing a CT scan or laparoscopy, whether the pain is caused by a scar or something else may be confirmed.
 If it is indeed scarring, it may be that the scar has caused an adhesion with other organs near the operation site or that it has caused blockage within the GI system.
 Scar tissues can also cause pain by squeezing or pulling small skin nerves.

 What Causes a Scar Tissue?

 Numerous things can cause a scar.
-It can be from accidental injuries like burns, scrapes, bites, scratches; or intentional actions like body piercings, injections, and tattoos.
-For some it can be brought about by allergies, diseases or infections.
+It can be from accidental injuries like burns, scrapes, bites, scratches, or intentional actions like body piercings, injections, and tattoos.
+It can be brought about by allergies, diseases, or infections for some.
 In the case of gallbladder patients, it is caused by the surgical incision during cholecystectomy.

 Scar tissue formation is part of our body’s natural healing process.
-When there is damage to a skin layer, whether it is external or internal, the body forms new collagen that makes up fibrous connective tissues to mend the damage.
-Scar tissue formation is made up of complex cellular processes happening in three phases – inflammatory, fibroplastic repairing, and remodelling.
+When there is damage to a skin layer, whether external or internal, the body forms new collagen that makes up fibrous connective tissues to mend the damage.
+Scar tissue formation comprises complex cellular processes happening in three phases – inflammatory, fibroblastic repairing, and remodeling.

 Three Phases of Scar Tissue Formation

-The degree of scar tissue that forms is directly related to the amount of inflammation that happens in phase one.
-So taking short-term anti-inflammatory drugs (if your doctor agrees) or longer term herbal anti-inflammatories such as serrapeptase (see below) and using castor oil packs as soon as possible, could have some impact on reducing the amount of scarring you end up with.
+The degree of scar tissue that forms is directly related to the amount of inflammation in phase one.
+So taking short-term anti-inflammatory drugs (if your doctor agrees) or longer-term herbal anti-inflammatories such as serrapeptase (see below) and using castor oil packs as soon as possible, could have some impact on reducing the amount of scarring you end up with.
 And remember, scars are not just above the surface!
-It is what is below the surface that tends to cause the pain.
+It is what is below the surface that tends to cause pain.

 Phase One – Inflammation

 Inflammation begins with the first cut.
-The immune system immediately reacts to the foreign invasion of a scalpel and initiates the inflammation phase which is characterized by swelling, redness, warmth and pain.
-The swelling and redness may actually be occurring beneath the skin’s surface but the pain will be apparent and it will be constant.
-This phase lasts at least 3 days.
-When the pain is better with change of position, the healing process has advanced to phase two.
+The immune system immediately reacts to the foreign invasion of a scalpel and initiates the inflammation phase characterized by swelling, redness, warmth, and pain.
+The swelling and redness may occur beneath the skin’s surface, but the pain will be apparent and constant.
+This phase lasts at least three days.
+When the pain is better with a change of position, the healing process has advanced to phase two.

 Phase Two – Repair